JohnFattore/FattoreStreet/react-app/README.md

 ## Routing: React Router
 React router is used to simplify the process of naviating to a new page, which needs to be created using javascript.

+## Global State: Redux
+Redux offers an easy way to manage global state and reduces prop drilling.
+Redux is perferred over useContext + useReducer for its ease of use, although both manage global state in a similar fashion.

 ## UX Design: React Boostrap
 React bootstrap contains prestyles components based on the CSS/JS library [Bootstrap](https://getbootstrap.com/).
 [Sass](https://sass-lang.com/) is used to customize bootstrap to use our own custom colors/designs.
 To complile the custom CSS sheet, you can run either script.
 Top script compiles sass into css, bottom script will continously compile new changes.
+[MaterialUI](https://mui.com/material-ui/) is heavily considerred and might be phased in during the next UI redesign.

     sass src/styles/custom.scss src/styles/custom.css